damianpugliese/mern-stack-todo-list/README.md

 ### Licence

-Este proyecto tiene licencia MIT
+This project has licence MIT